Rules of Discipline

 The Law School Dining Hall has an extensive menu, including a coffee bar, hot and cold foods, premade selections, salads, and an expanded recycling station.
 The Law School offers a meal plan, or items may be purchased with cash or credit/debit cards, or charged to a bursar account.
 The Law School Dining Hall also provides catering services for the Law School community.
 The dining hall is closed on Saturday and Sunday.

 Yale Law School Information Technology Services assists students with questions and concerns about computer hardware and software.
-For more information visit the Law School’s ITS Web page at www.law.yale.edu/its or contact the manager of student computing at firstname.lastname@example.org.
+Law IT also supports and maintains a number of public computing workstations located in the Yale Law Library.
+For more information, visit https://law.yale.edu/its or contact the manager of student computing at email@example.com.

 The YLS Early Learning Center is an independently operated childcare center run for the benefit of Yale Law School students, faculty, and staff.
 Open all day and year-round, it accepts children from three months through three years of age.
 Children of students, faculty, and staff of Yale Law School have priority in the assignment of spaces.
 For students on financial aid, the Law School makes loans available to cover the center’s tuition.
 For further information about the center, please contact the YLS Early Learning Center at 203.432.7640.